GSA/digitalgov.gov/content/posts/2013-06-18-cdcs-solve-the-outbreak-app-2.md

   - Mobile Gov Experience
 ---

-{% include image/full-width.html img="https://www.WHATEVER/files/2013/12/CDCSolvetheOutbreakApp.jpeg" alt="Advertisement for CDC's Solve the Outbreak App" %}
-_[Mobile Gov Experiences](https://www.WHATEVER/tag/mobile-gov-experience/) are agency stories about creating anytime, anywhere, any device government services and info.
+[{% img="https://www.WHATEVER/files/2013/12/CDCSolvetheOutbreakApp.jpeg" alt="Advertisement for CDC's Solve the Outbreak App" %}](https://www.WHATEVER/files/2013/12/CDCSolvetheOutbreakApp.jpeg)_[Mobile Gov Experiences](https://www.WHATEVER/tag/mobile-gov-experience/) are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by_ **_Centers for Disease Control and Prevention_.**

 <a href="http://www.cdc.gov/" rel="nofollow">Centers for Disease Control (CDC)</a> launched a free, educational iPad app called “Solve the Outbreak,” which lets users play the role of Epidemic Intelligence Service agents – the “Disease Detectives” who are on the front lines of new outbreaks wherever they occur.
 You can learn more about the Solve the Outbreak in this [User Experience webinar](https://www.WHATEVER/2013/02/11/youll-have-them-at-swipe-making-an-awesome-mobile-user-experience-webinar/ "You’ll Have Them at Swipe: Making An Awesome Mobile User Experience Webinar").